 Reps.
 Gomez, Harder, and Panetta Introduce Legislation to Permanently Expand SNAP Benefits to College Students

 WASHINGTON, D.C. – Today, Congressman Jimmy Gomez (CA-34), along with Congressmen Josh Harder (CA-10) and Jimmy Panetta (CA-20), introduced legislation to address the growing crisis of food insecurity among college students.
 H.R.
-1919, the Enhanced Access to SNAP Act (or EATS Act) would permanently expand Supplemental Nutrition Assistance Program (SNAP) eligibility to millions of college students experiencing hunger on a daily basis.
+1919, the Enhance Access to SNAP Act (or EATS Act) would permanently expand Supplemental Nutrition Assistance Program (SNAP) eligibility to millions of college students experiencing hunger on a daily basis.

 “Breaking down barriers to higher education extends far beyond making college affordable, especially for first-generation students and students of color,” said Congressman Gomez.
 “If we ignore the hunger crisis on campuses nationwide, we are setting this generation of students up for failure.
 The EATS Act is a necessary step to provide an equitable, healthy learning environment for all of our country’s bright young minds.”